aeturrell/coding-for-economists/craft-technical-reports.md

 - Put the reader first.
 Do not digress into details that are not relevant to achieving a similar technical outcome.
 Likewise, although you can include more detail than you would in a paper, you needn't give the comprehensive history of you have arrived at your knowledge, just the knowledge itself.

 - Signpost other outputs related to the same project, and do it early.
-If there's an accompanying code repository, paper, dataset, or software package, the introduction is probably the place to mention them (you can always give more detail on them later).
+If there's an accompanying code repository, paper, dataset, or software package, the introduction is probably the place to mention them (you can always give more detail on those additional outputs later).

 - Output formats (docx, markdown, HTML, PDF) will depend strongly on your particular context.
 But there is a way to write-once-output-many, as you'll see later in this chapter.